 Watch this space for occasional 852 RARE announcements about new exhibits (one is coming soon!); stories about fascinating, unique, beautiful, and occasionally weird items or collections; and information useful to those who wish to use HSC’s collections – and we hope many of you do.

 In addition to rare books, Historical & Special Collections encompasses early and modern manuscripts, prints, photographs, objects, and The Red Set—a collection of Law School faculty, organizational, and student publications made famous in The Paper Chase.

-- From the staff of HSC: Karen Beck, Ed Moloy, Margaret Peachy, Mary Person, and Lesley Schoenfeld
+– From the staff of HSC: Karen Beck, Jane Kelly, Ed Moloy, Margaret Peachy, Mary Person, and Lesley Schoenfeld